 Click on the link above and register to attend the NAB 2022 show in Las Vegas on us.

-While the COVID-19 pandemic has impacted all our personal and professional lives and required us to change and adapt to new realities, we welcome the return to a sense of normalcy.
-One such step is the anticipation to meet our customers and colleagues from around the world at the upcoming NAB trade show in Las Vegas.
+we welcome the return to a sense of normalcy.
+One such step is the anticipation to meet our customers and colleagues from around the

 [E³] will mark this occassion with the public introduction of three new switch versions, the SC6432, SD6432 and SE6432.
-All NEW switches feature significant product improvements and additional features including the unique Multi Segment Color MSC™ backlighting option.
+All NEW

 Stay tuned for more information on product innovations and design details as we move closer to the trade shows.